PLEASE NOTE: Australian Federal Police Investigations was created on 6 May 2017 and is a work in progress. Last edited March 2021.

 Democrat Senator Jean Jenkins told the Senate last week Telecom’s activities included bugging workers’ homes. …

-The AFP were concerned that Telstra had written the names of various people and businesses I had called, on CCAS data records, which collated all incoming and outgoing calls to my business (see Hacking-Julian Assange File No 20).
-The hand-written notes in the right hand column of this CCAS data include against dates, the names of people that I telephoned and/or faxed e.g., 31 January 1994, GM (Golden Messenger), AUSTEL and the Ombudsman.
+In February 1994, the AFP visited my business at Cape Bridgewater to discuss my claims that recently received FOI documents suggested Telstra had been monitoring my telephone conversations.
+The AFP was concerned that Telstra had written the names of various people and businesses I had called, on CCAS data records, which collated all incoming and outgoing calls to my business (see Hacking-Julian Assange File No 20).
+The hand-written notes in the right-hand column of this CCAS data include against dates, the names of people that I telephoned and/or faxed e.g., 31 January 1994, GM (Golden Messenger), AUSTEL and the Ombudsman.
 In one instance, the name Faye Smith appears when I phoned my ex-wife.
 This reflects Senator Jenkins statements above regarding Telstra’s secret surveillance of their own employees in 1990, because here is Telstra using similar tactics in January 1994 while they were in a litigation process with me.

 My AFP interview transcript on 26 September 1994 describes Telstra recording who I phoned or faxed, and when.
 The AFP believed Telstra monitored my calls because the people they recorded were associated with the COT issues.
 Pages 3-5 of the AFP transcript, together with other documents I provided to the AFP between February and November 1994, prove that Telstra had listened in on private conversations prior to and during my government-endorsed arbitration process.